turingschool/try-turing/be-weekend/user-input/index.md

 **Directions:**

 1. Read the code below and *predict* what it will do.
 2. Run the program.
-It's interactive, so be ready to type in your answers.
+It's interactive, so be ready to type in your answers into the console area.

 <iframe height="400px" width="100%" src="https://repl.it/@turingschool/ColdPowderblueMeasurements?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>